Joy879/weather_project/README.md

 ### FoRe Weather App

-A simple weather app that takes in data from [OpenWeatherAPI](https://openweathermap.org/) and stores the same in MongoDB.
-Currently in the process of designing a weather dashboard that will dynamically retrieve and display weather maps and a time series graph of the temperatures of a specific location
+A simple weather app that takes in data from [OpenWeatherAPI](https://openweathermap.org/) and displays various aspects in a dashboard.
+I designed the weather dashboard that will dynamically retrieve and display weather maps and a graph of the temperatures of a specific location

 View the webapp [here](https://foreweatherapp.herokuapp.com/)